Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

 11. How much can LLPs charge clients?
 Can LLPs provide services to any client regardless of their income or assets?

 There is not any cap on the fees LLPs charge clients, or any income or asset restrictions on the type of client LLPs serve.
-However, limitations on an LLP’s scope of practice – such as the inability to independently handle matters requiring an expert report to value income or an asset – are likely to lead to LLPs serving mostly moderate income rather than higher income clients.
+However, limitations on an LLP’s scope of practice are likely to lead to LLPs serving mostly moderate income rather than higher income clients.
 Higher income or higher asset clients generally often have more complex matters that need the assistance of an attorney.
 As with attorneys, market forces will be the most significant factor in the rates LLPs charge clients.
 In states with similar programs, LLPs typically charge hourly rates ranging from a quarter to a half that of attorneys.

 12. What does it cost to become an LLP?

 The cost to become an LLP will depend in part on an individual’s educational path and whether they can meet the eligibility requirements through experience alone.
-However, they are charged an application fee to help cover the cost of the exam, an annual registration fee, and certain costs associated with continuing legal education.
-The timely application fee is $710; that does not include the state fingerprint fee.
-The annual registration fee currently is set at $190 a year for the first three years of practice and $325 each year after that.
+Most applicants will need to take an ethics course for LLPs that is a prerequisite to being allowed to sit for the LLP exam; currently the only approved LLP ethics course is through Denver Community College.
+All applicants are charged an application fee to help cover the cost of the exam, and once admitted LLPs will have to pay an annual registration fee and certain costs associated with continuing legal education.
+The timely exam application fee is $710; that does not include the state fingerprint fee for obtaining a criminal history.
+The annual registration fee currently is set at $190 a year for the first three years of practice and $395 each year after that.

 13. Is malpractice insurance required for LLPs?